alicewriteswrongs/gpg_workshop/gpg.markdown

 So that WOT thing, how does it work?
 Well, basically the idea is that we sign other folks public keys when we've verified that the key is not under the control of an attacker/malicious agent.
-Then the idea is that we have some degrees of separation based web of trust, where if I trust say Bob's key, and I see that he has signed Carol's key, I can trust to a certain extent that Carol is a real person.
+Then the idea is that we have some degree of separation based web of trust, where if I trust, say, Bob's key, and I see that he has signed Carol's key, I can trust to a certain extent that Carol is a real person.
 That's the idea, anyway.
 In practice, key verification is tedious and time consuming, and relies on humans'